The Peutinger Map & Naples

 by Agrippa (64-12 BC) during

-the reign of the emperor Augustus.
+the reign of the first emperor,

-And that map was engraved
+map was engraved

 into marble and set up in